Installing CTERA Portal Instances

 Also, refer to Troubleshooting the Installation if the script does not complete successfully.

-22. Upgrade the portal server image and software to include the latest patch releases, as described in Upgrading the Portal Image and Software.
+23. Upgrade the portal server image and software to include the latest patch releases, as described in Upgrading the Portal Image and Software.

-Creating the Archive Pool
+Create the Archive Storage

 To create the archive pool: